diethardsteiner/diethardsteiner.github.io/_posts/2016-09-03-Spark-Joining-Fact-and-Dim-Dataset.md

 )
 ```

-Did I mention that RDDs are the barebones dataset structure in Spark?
+Did I mention that RDDs are the barebones, low-level dataset API in Spark?
 These days there are more user friendly classes available like **Datasets** and **DataFrames**.

+### DataFrame API (AKA Untyped DataSet API)

+**Definition**: A DataFrame is a Dataset *organized into named columns*.
+It is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood.
+DataFrames can be constructed from a wide array of sources such as: structured data files, tables in Hive, external databases, or existing RDDs.
+In the **Scala API**, DataFrame is simply a type alias of `Dataset[Row]`.
+It also provides a **Domain Specific Language** (DSL) to project (select), filter, intersect, join, group etc. See also [here](https://jaceklaskowski.gitbooks.io/mastering-apache-spark/content/spark-sql-dataframe.html).

-We will create Spark SQL Datasets or DataFrame.
+We will create a DataFrame.
 It does not seem to make any difference if you define them either as DS or DF in our case, as we already provide the names for the columns, both `toDS` and `toDF` methods will convert correctly.
 As a Dataset per **definition** has no named columns we will use `toDF` here for clarity sake.
 Here a quick summary ([Source](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes)):

-- **RDD**: Resilient Distributed Datasets (RDD) is a fundamental data structure of Spark.
-It is an immutable distributed collection of objects.
-Each dataset in RDD is divided into logical partitions, which may be computed on different nodes of the cluster.
-RDDs can contain any type of Python, Java, or Scala objects, including user-defined classes.
-Formally, an RDD is a read-only, partitioned collection of records.
-[Source](http://www.tutorialspoint.com/apache_spark/apache_spark_rdd.htm)
-- **Datasets**: A Dataset is a distributed collection of data.
-Dataset is a new interface added in Spark 1.6 that provides the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.
-- **DataFrames**: A DataFrame is a Dataset *organized into named columns*.
-It is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood.
-DataFrames can be constructed from a wide array of sources such as: structured data files, tables in Hive, external databases, or existing RDDs.
-In the **Scala API**, DataFrame is simply a type alias of `Dataset[Row]`.

-> **Important**: Dataset API and DataFrame API were unified in Spark 2!
-[Source](https://databricks.com/blog/2016/07/14/a-tale-of-three-apache-spark-apis-rdds-dataframes-and-datasets.html).
-Conceptually, consider DataFrame as an alias for a collection of generic objects `Dataset[Row]`, where a `Row` is a generic **untyped** JVM object. `Dataset`, by contrast, is a collection of **strongly-typed** JVM objects, dictated by a case class you define in Scala or a class in Java.

 ```scala
 val dimOfficeDF = List(